Project Contacts

 By the community, for the community

-Resilient Villages is a three-year pilot project which has been funded by the Federal Government’s Preparing Australian Communities Local Stream grant program, following the devastation of the 2019-20 bushfires.
+Resilient Villages was a four-year pilot project, funded by the Federal Government’s 'Preparing Australian Communities Local Stream grant program', following the devastation of the 2019-20 bushfires.

-Similarly, we believe that working in a community-led way to build local resilience means that local community members act as equal decision makers with a range of other stakeholders (such as local government, emergency services, service providers, business) to address issues which are priorities for their particular community.
+Similarly, we believed that working in a community-led way to build local resilience means that local community members act as equal decision makers with a range of other stakeholders (such as local government, emergency services, service providers, business) to address issues which are priorities for their particular community.

-Rather than enacting a top-down approach where decisions are made outside a community or are made by government or other formal authorities, community-led resilience building starts and continues with listening and collaborating on the priorities of community members.
+Rather than enacting a top-down approach where decisions are made outside a community or are made by government or other formal authorities, community-led resilience building starts and continues with deep listening and collaborating on the priorities of community members.

 One practical example of how this approach can work lies in the area of information.
-While there is a mountain of information available on disaster risk and management, very little is locally generated.
+While there is a mountain of information available on disaster risk and management, very little is locally-generated.
 However, by drawing on local knowledge to design information and by working with information as a discussion, rather than a one-way process, community members can tailor information to their local context while also building support for community led work more generally.

 For more information visit the Resilient Villages website: